Stuart Price: Madonna

-Madonna and Price during the Celebration Tour in 2023.

-Price is best known for his work with Madonna's tenth studio album Confessions on a Dance Floor (2005).
+Price is perhaps best known for his work with Madonna's tenth studio album Confessions on a Dance Floor (2005).
 He began collaborating with Madonna as musical director for her 2001 Drowned World Tour after remixing some of the tracks on her Music album via Mirwais.
 He reprised the role for her 2004 Re-Invention World Tour and 2006 Confessions Tour.
 Price created remixes for the album's singles "Hung Up", "Sorry" (under the Man with Guitar alias), "Get Together", and "Jump", as well as the album tracks "I Love New York" and "Let It Will Be" (under the Paper Faces alias).
 Price co-wrote the song "X-Static Process" for Madonna's 2003 album American Life.
 Price has also remixed the Madonna songs "Hollywood" from American Life and "Miles Away" from the album Hard Candy.
 Madonna chose his remix of "Hollywood" for her performance at the MTV Video Music Awards with Britney Spears, Christina Aguilera, and Missy Elliott.
 In 2023 Madonna invited Price again (17 years after their last collaboration) as musical director for her first retrospective tour.
+In 2024 Madonna revealed she and Price were working on new music together, which she later described as a sequel to Confessions on a Dance Floor.
+The album, titled Confessions II, was released on July 3, 2026.